tableau-mkt/components-boilerplate/README.md

 # Tableau SASS Satchel

-This repo contains many resuable SASS components that can be utilized on various web properties.
+A satchel to keep all our SASS goodies in (toolkit was taken).

-Shortly it will have it's very own automates styleguide!
+This repo contains resuable SASS components, mixins, and placeholders that can be utilized on various web properties.